BojanJurca/Multitasking-Esp32-HTTP-FTP-Telnet-servers-for-Arduino/PROJECT_STATE.md

  - You can also monitor runtime debug messages—even when the ESP32 is not connected to USB—using the dmesg command over Telnet.

-Demo ESP32 server is available at [http://jurca.dyn.ts.si](http://jurca.dyn.ts.si)
+Demo ESP32 HTTP server is available at [http://jurca.dyn.ts.si](http://jurca.dyn.ts.si), demo ESP32 HTTPS server is available at [https://jurca.dyn.ts.si](https://jurca.dyn.ts.si)

 ![Screenshot](presentation.gif)